ECB open to bondholder losses in failed banks - aides

 "We don't want any bank bankruptcies in Europe, because that would cause Armageddon, but resolving non-viable banks is a different issue," the official said.

-The euro zone has earmarked up to 100 billion euros ($122 billion) to lend to the Spanish government so that it can recapitalise its banking sector, hit by a collapsed real estate market.
+The euro zone has earmarked up to 100 billion euros $122 billion (78.18 billion pounds) to lend to the Spanish government so that it can recapitalise its banking sector, hit by a collapsed real estate market.

 European Competition Commission Joaquin Almunia told Reuters last month that Spain may need to wind down one of the bailed-out savings banks, but did not say which one.